 19 Jan The Difference Between Horses and Ponies: Complete Guide

-With so many terms and phrases floating around the equestrian community, it can be hard to know what to call a certain horse.
-One of the greatest points of confusion involves horses, ponies, and foals.
-How are these three different?
-Is there really one right term for every horse or can these names be used interchangeably in some situations?
+With so many terms and phrases floating around the equestrian community, it can be hard to know what to call a horse.
+One of the greatest points of confusion involves horses and ponies.
 We are here to establish the truth once and for all.

-What is the difference between horses and ponies?
-While there are many small factors and qualities that differentiate horses from ponies, the primary difference between the two is height.
-The term pony refers to equines that are under 14.2hh.
-Horses, on the other hand, are over 14.2hh.
+So, what is the difference between horses and ponies?
+There are many small factors and qualities that differentiate horses from ponies, however, the primary difference between the two is how tall they are.
+The term pony refers to equines that are under 14.2 hands tall.
+Horses, on the other hand, are over 14.2 hands tall.

 In this post, we will look at the many minute differences between horses and ponies, providing you with everything you need to know to use the terminology correctly.
 Especially if you are just starting out on your equestrian journey, it is important to understand these differences to determine whether a horse or a pony is the best fit for your needs.